eapostol/blockchain_ex01/README.md

 I had to manually correct the index.js file in the regex-not package to get everything running.
 It may be fixed by the time you look at this repo (see the change you have to make in the first image)

+---

+Encryption is done using the [crypto-JS](https://github.com/brix/crypto-js) library.